1wheel/d3-jetpack-module/README.md

     })
 ```

-if you file types match their extensions, you can use:
+if your file types match their extensions, you can use:

 ```js
 d3.loadData(['state-data.csv', 'county-data.csv', 'us.json'], function(err, res){